DawnKiro/DawnKiro/README.md

 #### [Minecraft Worldgen Screenshots](https://github.com/DawnKiro/DawnKiro/blob/main/worldgen%20screenshots.md)

-I'm available for hire or commission, but availability is currently low.
+I'm available for hire or commission, but availability may not be consistent due to coursework.
 Contact me directly for more info.

 ### Contacts
 - Discord: `kirobyte4`